openedx/edx-documentation/en_us/shared/students/SFD_update_acct_settings.rst

 .. only:: Partners

-  When you :ref:`verify your identity<SFD Verify Your Identity>`, the name on your government-issued ID must match the full name for your account.
+  When you :ref:`verify your identity<SFD Verify Your Identity>`, the photo ID that you use for verification must show a name that exactly matches the full name used in your edX account.

-To change your full name, follow these steps.
+To change the full name used in your account, follow these steps.

 #.
 At the top of any page, select the dropdown menu icon next to your
    username.